kjolley/BIGSdb/Upgrading_README.txt

 -------------------------------

 Version 1.1: Offline job manager - set up new user account and cron job.
 Version 1.2: Change of isolate database structure.
-New package 'exonerate' required.
+New package 'exonerate'
+             required.
+Version 1.3: Change of isolate and seqdef database structures.
+Ensure
+             jstree.js is upgraded.

 Details can be found below.